Water politics: Water as a critical resource

 According to the WHO, each human being requires a bare minimum of 20 litres of fresh water per day for basic hygiene; this equals 7.3 cubic metres (about 255 ft3) per person, per year.
 Based on the availability, access and development of water supplies, the specific usage figures vary widely from country to country, with developed nations having existing systems to treat water for human consumption, and deliver it to every home.
 At the same time however, some nations across Latin America, parts of Asia, South East Asia, Africa and the Middle East either do not have sufficient water resources or have not developed these or the infrastructure to the levels required.
 This occurs for many varied reasons.
 It has resulted in conflict and often results in a reduced level or quantity of fresh water per capita consumption; this situation leads toward disease, and at times, to starvation and death.

 The source of virtually all freshwater is precipitation from the atmosphere, in the form of mist, rain and snow, as part of the water cycle over eons, millennia and in the present day.
-Freshwater constitutes only 3% of all water on Earth, and of that, slightly over two thirds is stored frozen in glaciers and polar ice caps.
+Freshwater constitutes only 3 percent of all water on Earth, and of that, slightly over two thirds is stored frozen in glaciers and polar ice caps.
 The remaining unfrozen freshwater is mainly found as groundwater, with only a small fraction present in the air, or on the ground surface.
 Surface water is stored in wetlands or lakes or flows in a stream or river, and is the most commonly utilized resource for water.
 In places, surface water can be stored in a reservoir behind a dam, and then used for municipal and industrial water supply, for irrigation and to generate power in the form of hydroelectricity.
 Sub-surface groundwater, although stored in the pore space of soil and rock; it is utilized most as water flowing within aquifers below the water table.
 Groundwater can exist both as a renewable water system closely associated with surface water and as a separate, deep sub-surface water system in an aquifer.
 This latter case is sometimes called "fossil water", and is realistically non-renewable.
 Normally, groundwater is utilized where surface sources are unavailable or when surface supply distribution is limited.

 Rivers sometimes flow through several countries and often serve as the boundary or demarcation between them.
 With these rivers, water supply, allocation, control, and use are of great consequence to survival, quality of life, and economic success.
 The control of a nation's water resources is considered vital to the survival of a state.
 Similar cross-border groundwater flow also occurs.
 Competition for these resources, particularly where limited, have caused or been additive to conflicts in the past.

 The highlands of Ethiopia may be considered a water tower region in East Africa.
 Sovereign control of upland water supply is likely to govern downstream politics for many years.